MohitGoel92/Microsoft-Excel/README.md

 **List:** A list is a rectangular range of cells on a worksheet.
 It has one or more adjacent columns and two or more rows.

 When we have a table of data, Excel treats the first row as headings when any kind of formatting has been applied to it.
 For instance, making it bold, a different colour or altering the font style.
 Having the first row as headers is useful when performing actions like sorting, filtering, pivot tables and calculations.
-It is imperative to ensure there are no missing rows or columns, as a missing row or column will seperate the dataset into two.
+It is imperative to ensure there are no missing rows or columns, as a missing row or column will separate the dataset into two.
 When performing Excel operations, only the first part of the dataset will therefore be impacted, giving us incorrect findings.

 ### Sorting a List Using Single-Level Sort